Isabel Sends Broadwings to Central Flyway

 - Dick Flavell for care of the bird feeders and bird baths and many cups of decaf to keep me warm

-- Eva Abreham for mushroom research and display
+- Eva Abreham for gardening and her mushroom research and display

-- Val Best for so many great photos and our new shirts.
-And for Peaches, too.
+- Val Best for so many great photos and so much good food

 - Erle Ehly, Jeanette & Dale Twining for hot tea and coffee on cold days